marcanthonyconcepcion/GeometryDemo/README.md

 Marc Concepcion's Geometry Demo codes to demonstrate Test-Driven Development in Python

-This is a simple Python code that contains classes that represent the geometric measurement properties of some well-known two-dimensional and three-dimensional shapes.
+This is a simple Python code project that contains classes that represent the geometric measurement properties of some well-known two-dimensional and three-dimensional shapes.

 This demo generically classifies the shapes into:
 1. Two-Dimensional Shapes
 -	For each of the Two-Dimensional Shape, its area and perimenter properties are defined.

 2. Three-Dimensional Shapes.
--	For each of the Three-Dimensional Shape, its surface area and volume are defined.
+-	For each of the Three-Dimensional Shape, its surface area and volume properties are defined.

 Here are the two-dimensional shapes decribed by the project:
 1. Circle*